denoland/docs/lint/rules/no-duplicate-case.md

 tags: [recommended]
 ---

-Disallows using the same case clause in a switch statement more than once
+Disallows using the same case clause in a switch statement more than once.

 When you reuse a case test expression in a `switch` statement, the duplicate case will never be reached meaning this is almost always a bug.